Out Side In Therapists

 Carly holds a Bachelor’s in Speech-Language Pathology and a Master’s in Social Work from Grand Valley State University.
 Carly’s background in Applied Behavioral Analysis and Residential Crisis Case Management guides her practice with an array of unique and diverse individuals seeking support.
 The opportunity to merge her passions for horses and mental health is a dream come true for Carly.

-Camelia Lonsway, LLMSW
+Camelia Lonsway, LMSW

 Therapist